sorui-qin/TarPass/README.md

 ```

 ### Docking with Gnina (suggested)
 We highly suggest performancing docking with Gnina.
-However, using Gnina requires the device to have gpu(s), so we recommend choosing the docking method according to your device's condition.
 You can download Gnina [here](https://github.com/gnina/gnina).

 ### Docking with AutoDock-Vina (Optional)